pawelwalat/OracleTaskManager/README.md

 2.3 Configuration

 When creating new instance following parameters might be set:
-STOPONERROR - Indicates if all tasks should be stopped when error ocure in one of the tasks.
+STOPONERROR - Indicates if all tasks should be stopped when error occur in one of the tasks.
-Possible values: 	Y - All running tasks will be completed, no new tasks should be strated.
+Possible values: 	Y - All running tasks will be completed, no new tasks should be started.
 			N - All running and new tasks from current group will be started.
 No new tasks from next groups will be started.
 RETRYCOUNT - Indicates how many times task should be retried in case of failure. (some specific tasks might fail when running in the same group in other tasks.
 When retrying few times they will complete successfully).

 2.3.
 API
-All API procuderes are available in the taskmanager package.
+All API procedures are available in the taskmanager package.

 PROCEDURE rcreateinstance(p_stoponerror varchar2 default 'Y')  - creates new instance (TASKMANAGER_INSTANCES) and tasks (TASKMANAGER_TASKS) base on the definition from TASKMANAGER_TASKDEFS table.